alphagov/prometheus-aws-configuration-beta/README.md

 For other examples on how to set up your own cron schedule have a look at this web page: https://crontab.guru/examples.html

-### How to connect to your dev ECS container instance
+### How to connect to your dev EC2 container instance

 If you are experiencing problems after creating the stack, you may want to connect to the EC2 instance using AWS Session Manager: